 Global Learning Student Fellowship

 The Office of Global Learning Initiatives (OGLI) invites you to apply for an FIU Global Learning Fellowship.
-This fellowship is designed to provide undergraduate students with the support needed to conduct research and innovative projects that increase students’ global awareness, global perspectives, and global engagement.
-Furthermore, the fellowship seeks to foster collaborations between students and faculty/staff.
-This fellowship consists of two different tracks: Research Track and Engagement/Action Track.
+This fellowship is designed to provide undergraduate students with the resources needed to conduct research and innovative projects that increase students’ global awareness, global perspective, and global engagement.
+In addition to financial support, the OGLI will provide mentoring opportunities throughout the duration of the student’s project.
+The fellowship consists of two different tracks: Research Track and Engagement/Action Track.
 Students can only apply to one of the fellowship tracks.

 - Research Track: Student designs and conducts a research project with the guidance of a faculty mentor.
 OGLI can assist in identifying a faculty mentor if student does not have one at the time of application.